-- Port-specific Annexes within a specific cotp zone; All port areas covered by AN AMSC regional subcommittee within the COTP zone must be included as AN ANNEX.
+BE INCLUDED AS AN ANNEX.

-- MTS RECOVERY PLAN;
+- CYBER INCIDENT RESPONSE PLAN;

 - SALVAGE RESPONSE PLAN;

-- UNDERWATER TERRORISM PROTECTION PLAN (UTPP); AND
+- UNDERWATER TERRORISM PROTECTION PLAN (UTTP) OR EQUIVALENT (E.G., IUPA);

+AND

 - PORT EVACUATION PLAN.]

-10100 (U) MARINE TRANSPORTATION SYSTEM (MTS) Recovery Plan.
+10100 (U) Cyber Incident Response Plan.

-[A MTS RECOVERY PLAN MAY BE INCLUDED AS AN ANNEX TO THE AMSP.
+[A CYBER INCIDENT RESPONSE PLAN MAY BE INCLUDED AS AN ANNEX TO THE AMSP AND SHALL BE INCLUDED AS AN ANNEX OR INCORPORATED BY REFERENCE IF ONE OF THE THREE TSI SCENARIOS INCLUDES A CYBERSECURITY TERRORISM THREAT VECTOR.
 ENCLOSURE (5) TO NVIC 9-02 (SERIES), PROVIDES AN OPTIONAL TEMPLATE THAT MAY BE ADAPTED FOR THIS PURPOSE.]